 Jenny “Lady GoGo” Huang (5-2) has taken a long, hard look into the mirror.

-Following an undefeated run to start her professional mixed martial arts career, the Taiwanese heroine had her perfect record smashed to pieces in 2017.
+Following an undefeated run to start her professional mixed martial arts career, she had her perfect record smashed to pieces in 2017.
 First, she lost to ONE Women’s Atomweight World Champion “Unstoppable” Angela Lee, and then she fell to top contender Mei “V.V.”
 Yamaguchi.

 However, Huang believes her past failures have only made her stronger.